stevebrownlee/classroom-arrays/Review: Iteration.md

 * If the vendor contains the sub-string of "Utility" place the expense amount in the `utilities` array.
 * If the vendor contains the sub-string of "Groceries" or the sub-string of "Restaurant" place the expense amount in the `food` array.
 * If the vendor contains the sub-string of "Lyft" or the sub-string of "Uber" place the expense amount in the `travel` array.
-* If the expense amount is greater than 100.00, place the expense amount in the `clothing` array.
+* If the expense amount is greater than 100.00, place the expense amount in the `largePurchases` array.

-### Helpful Hints
+## Helpful Hints

+### Turning a String into a Number

 To convert a string into a number, you can use the following code.